stephanieangelokagua/wanderoo_guru/README.md

 ### Cavet Bush

-- Reasoning: Filtered google fonts for playful and handwritten fonts to match the target vibe for the website for headings
+- Filtered google fonts for playful and handwritten fonts to match the target vibe for the website for headings

 ### Gloria Hallelujah
 - A playful and handwritten font that complements the adventurous and budget-friendly vibe of the platform.